Wasps: What You Need To Know

 These Insects Live Short Lives

 While some people don’t like wasps because of their size, appearance, and speed, these insects typically don’t live long lives.
 The average wasp will live for a minimum of 12 days and a maximum of 22 days.
-However, it’s essential to know that there are queen wasps that live a bit longer.
+However, it’s essential to know that there are queen wasps that live significantly longer.

 The queen wasps tend to live for up to 12 months before dying, while the workers have a lifespan of less than a month!
 So, while these insects are annoying to some, it’s helpful to know that they don’t have a long lifespan like many of the other insects out there.